joanxtb/doctors_quick/README.md

     We only used Copilot AI for Component boilerplate and code completion.
 Also because the data is mostly 'Mocked', Copilot helped a creating snippets that auto-generates that data.

+6. ** About Cursor AI.
+    Honestly I didn't knew about it, and when I went into it, they said that is in its early steps, and needs to enter a queue in order to have access to it.
+    Discarded it inmediatelly.

+7. ** Know limitations
+    This project is not using any SSR tool (like Next.js).
+Therefore, their SEO capabilities are next to none.
+This would be next steps.

+8. ** Integration tests
+    I will try to implement some before the timecap.